w3f/polkadot-spec/test/README.md

 After every update, `substrate-adapter` should be update to the same substrate commit used in the release.

-The `substrate-adapter-legacy` does not get updated, it is pinned to an early v0.7.x version, just before the legacy host api was removed.

 ## Kagome

-The `kagome-adapter` and `kagome-adapter-legacy` are build against the submodule under [hosts/kagome](./hosts/kagome) which should always point to a recent commit or release of [Kagome](https://github.com/soramitsu/kagome).
+The `kagome-adapter` are build against the submodule under [hosts/kagome](./hosts/kagome) which should always point to a recent commit or release of [Kagome](https://github.com/soramitsu/kagome).

 There are no special updates steps needed apart from fixing build and test failures.

 ## Gossamer

-The `gossamer-adapter` and `gossamer-adapter-legacy` are build against the submodule under [hosts/gossamer](./hosts/gossamer) which should always point to a recent commit or release of [Gossamer](https://github.com/ChainSafe/gossamer).
+The `gossamer-adapter` are build against the submodule under [hosts/gossamer](./hosts/gossamer) which should always point to a recent commit or release of [Gossamer](https://github.com/ChainSafe/gossamer).

 There are no special updates steps needed apart from fixing build and test failures.